 - Preheat oven to 300 degrees F. Spread pecan halves onto a baking sheet and toast for 6 minutes (mixing halfway through).
 Remove from oven and cool.

-- Take two baking sheets and line with parchment paper.
+- Take two baking sheets and line with parchment paper or silicone baking mats.
 Spray lightly with cooking spray to prevent sticking.

 - To a large pot add the brown and white sugars, butter, and milk and melt together over medium heat.